 It is worth noting at this point that Morin sometimes falls prey to CC’s style of paradoxical thinking (viz. aporetic logic).
 He states that to conceive of complexity science, we need to apprehend “unity and diversity at the same time, continuity and rupture”; “chance/necessity, quantity/quality, subject/object... holism/reductionism” (Morin, 2008, pp. 31–33; see also 2007, p.
 13).
 It is, however, questionable whether we can simultaneously think contradictory concepts like this.
 What does it mean to apprehend unity and diversity, for example, “at the same time”?
 Personally, I can think about one and then the other (and the first one again, and so on), but I cannot comprehend these juxtapositional concepts simultaneously.
 I suspect that I am not the only one.
 I challenge non-post-structuralist readers to try it; I predict certain failure.
-If it is a special cognitive skill that only post-structuralists have mastered, then it would be nice if they told the rest of us how to do it.
+Doing so would be akin to concurrently visualising black and white, which does not seem possible (thinking of grey does not count).
+If aporetic thinking is a special cognitive skill that only post-structuralists have mastered, then it would be nice if they told the rest of us how to do it.
 So far, I have not found such an instruction in the post-structuralist literature.

 Like Morin, Derrida and CCists ask us to concurrently think antithetical or binary concepts.
-We must think both yes and no – both p and ∼p – at the same time if we want to understand and engage in post-structural meaning, knowledge, and decision-making.
+We must think both yes and no – both positive and negative or true and false – at the same time if we want to understand and engage in a post-modern kind of meaning, knowledge, and decision-making.
 Yet, how exactly post-structuralists (and Morin) can achieve this outwardly superhuman feat remains unclear.

 Cognitive dissonance

-The kind of aporetic ‘rationality’ I have been discussing can be written down (Graham Priest’s [2006] paraconsistent logic comes to mind).
+The kind of aporetic ‘reason’ (or ‘rationality’) I have been discussing can be written down (Graham Priest’s [2006] paraconsistent logic comes to mind).
 But, I do not believe that it can be thought (viz. concurrently holding p and ∼p in cognitive awareness).
 CCists state that “grappling” with complexity requires us to embrace, rather than reject, contradictory thinking.
-Yet, doing so should, arguably, lead to a kind of cognitive dissonance.
+Yet, doing so should arguably lead to a kind of cognitive dissonance.
 According to Leon Festinger’s (1957) theory of cognitive dissonance, we seek psychological consistency in order to function in the world.
 Psychological inconsistency – i.e. contradictory beliefs resulting from confusing data – causes a sense of discomfort; it is stressful to hold paradoxical beliefs.
 To relieve this stress, we either adjust our ‘web of beliefs’ (as Quine [1951] would put it) or try to sort the data in such a way that it is comprehensible.

-Buridan’s ass surely suffers this sort of cognitive dissonance (assuming that equids have the appropriate cognitive apparatus).
+Buridan’s ass surely suffers this sort of cognitive dissonance (assuming that equids have the appropriate cognitive apparatus to do so).
 Buridan’s ass is frozen in absolute undecidability between two equally compelling options.
-Attempting to think both “yes” and “no” (or both p and ∼p) without preferencing one over the other seems to equate to an extreme kind of doubt.
+Attempting to think both p and ∼p (or both yes and no or both true and false) without preferencing one over the other seems to equate to an extreme kind of doubt.
 Alternatively, such a state of perfect equilibrium represents a radical kind of agnosticism.
 In any event, if we take CC’s aporetic logic seriously, then choice and action in the world should be impossible.
-We should (like Buridan’s ass) be perpetually frozen in radical doubt (or full-blown agnosticism) whenever faced with some choice.
+We should (like Buridan’s ass) be perpetually frozen in radical doubt (or full-blown agnosticism) whenever faced with some choice in our complex world.

-CCists do, nonetheless, sometimes mention constraints of sorts.
+CCists do, nonetheless, sometimes mention “constraints” of sorts.
 Here are some examples:

 “Complexity research recognises that systems and individuals are co-terminus, in that systems create certain opportunities for, and constraints on, human behaviour; and human behaviour – in turn – influences these systems through collective action” (Preiser and Woermann, 2019, p.
 40).